Student Respect & Empowerment Office

 About the Office

-• Helping students navigate the charges, complaints, hearings, and appeals process for
+• Supporting students through the process of charges, complaints, hearings, and appeals for academic and non-academic misconduct.

-• Advocacy and representation in charges hearings and appeals
+• Advocacy and representation in hearings, appeals, and sanction processes.

-• Provide students with additional supports, resources, and referrals
+• Providing referrals to additional supports, resources, and services.

 Whether it means helping you access resources, or being your defense advocate through the misconduct charges and complaints process, the SREO coordinator is here to support students